yt-dlg/yt-dlg/README.md

 yt-dlg
 ```

-> ℹ️ The default CLI Backend is `youtube-dl` and the last release is months ago.
->   Change the to `yt-dlp` CLI Backend in:
+> ℹ️ The default CLI Backend is `youtube-dl` if you have any issue you can change to `yt-dlp` CLI Backend in:
 >
 >   Settings -> Options -> Extra and change/select `yt-dlp`